 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees (p.
-133), which is in the Academic Information for Master's Degree Students section of this catalog.
+129), in the Academic Information for Master's Degree Students section of this catalog.

-The M.A. in Public Affairs Reporting requires 40 hours of graduatelevel course work.
+The M.A. in Public Affairs Reporting requires 40 hours of graduate-level course work.
 In the fall semester, students enroll in two required courses: PAR 501 (six hours), and PAR 510 (four hours).
 Students choose other courses after consultation with their academic advisor.